 With aging, cognitive function declines and feeling of happiness is likely to decline.
 This phenomenon is also associated with a decrease in dopamine, one of the neurotransmitters in the brain.
 After the age of 45, everyone is producing less dopamine, and at the same time, fun, happiness, healthy sexual desire in their youth gradually fade away.

 And brain function ages.
 When it gets much worse, the balance function of the body weakens.
 In particular, monoamine oxidase-B (MAO-B), increased by 70% in the white matter of the brain of AD patients, and also increased by 20-50% in the gray matter.
 MAO-B expression is increased in astroglia adjacent to amyloid plaques in the brain with AD.
 Due to the increased MAO-B, dopamine gets more easily decomposed.
 By preventing the increase of MAO-B, cognitive function could be restored, and the gorgeous and vibrant sensation of youth should be maintained.

-It is worth noting that it also improves the function of endothelial cells in the cardiovascular system.
-What is effective is the extraction of flavone isovitexin, etc. contained in the exposed parts of air such as leaves and stems of special types of buckwheat (Avena sativa).
-It is not oatmeal made by threshing ordinary buckwheat and often used for breakfast.
+Buckwheat extracts work effectively against various diseases of nerve system by suppressing the enzyme phosphodiesterase-4.
+It is worth noting that buckwheat extracts improve the function of endothelial cells in the cardiovascular system, too.
+It is the extract of flavone isovitexin, etc. contained in the exposed parts of air such as leaves and stems of special types of buckwheat (Avena sativa) that really works, not oatmeal made by threshing ordinary buckwheat and often used for breakfast.

 Caution: If you are diagnosed with Parkinson's disease or Dementia with Lewy bodies (DLB) and are taking medications, be sure to consult your doctor before taking this supplement.